yunusserhat/Github/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a researcher passionate about Data Science 📊.
-I am a Strong Advocate for 📜 open source.
-I am using my skills to solve challenging real-world problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as R and Python.
+I am an Assistant Professor at the [Department of Bureau Management and Executive Assistantship](http://bys.sbmyo.marmara.edu.tr) at Marmara University.
+After January 2023, however, I will research criminology, big data, machine learning, natural language processing (NLP), and spatial-temporal prediction as a Postdoctoral Researcher at the [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute)at the University College London.

-Currently, I am working as a lecturer at Marmara University in Istanbul, Turkey.
-My research interests include big data, data science, football, criminology, and information systems (e.g., GIS).
+Most of my interests are in data science, big data, AI, information systems (e.g., GIS), and geospatial.
+My overall research goal is to be able to solve challenging real-world problems by using machine learning, data science, and other types of analytics and visualization tools such as Python, R, and SQL.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yunus_serhat_bicakci_phd_cv.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yunus_serhat_bicakci_phd_cv.pdf" "newtab" >}}resume{{< /staticref >}}.